jerhsiao/eeg-music-studies-visualization/README.md

 The application is organized into modular React components:

 - **Main**: Top-level component handling overall layout, data loading, and coordination of subcomponents.
-- **StudyCard**: Displays an individual study’s details, with expandable sections for more information.
+- **StudyCard**: Displays an individual study's details, with expandable sections for more information.
 - **TimelineContainer**: Orchestrates the timeline view and embedded data visualizer.
 It now replaces the old single `Timeline` component.
   - **TimelineBar**: Renders the year-by-year bars that show how many studies fall into each year.
-  - **DataVisualizer**: Displays a metric-based breakdown (e.g., “Musical Training,” “Stimulus Type,” etc.) as stacked bars or grouped charts.
+  - **DataVisualizer**: Displays a metric-based breakdown (e.g., "Musical Training," "Stimulus Type," etc.) as stacked bars or grouped charts.
   - **VisualizationControls**: Provides UI controls (metric selector, time-breakdown toggle, etc.) for driving `DataVisualizer`.
 - **FilterComponents**: Comprehensive filtering UI, including:
   - **StandardFilter** (dropdown selections)